Drosera paradoxa. Photo by Mach Fukada.

 Drosera derbyensis hybrids.

-The Drosera petiolaris-group sundews are found in northern Australia in a region with very high rainfall and temperatures in the summer and low rainfall but still hot temperatures in the winter.
+The Drosera petiolaris complex sundews are found in northern Australia in a region with very high rainfall and temperatures in the summer and low rainfall but still hot temperatures in the winter.
 They appreciate temperatures in the low 30°'s C (mid 80°'s F) during the summer and do not particularly like temperatures below 18° C (65° F) at any time.
 This presents a challenge growing them without supplemental heating in temperate regions.
 If you can provide the plants with adequate heat they are fairly easy to grow.
 Drosera paradoxa is the easiest species in the group to grow since it tolerates lower temperatures.
 D. petiolaris is also a good choice for beginners as are many of the hybrids.

-The annual member of this group, Drosera banksii, can be grown like the other species but you need to pay close attention to the seasons or the plant could die back before it flowers.
+The annual member of this complex, Drosera banksii, can be grown like the other species but you need to pay close attention to the seasons or the plant could die back before it flowers.
 Some people recommend growing them like Drosera indica others suggest treating the plant like a summer growing Tuberous Drosera.
 Drosera banksii has self-compatible flowers but you do need to hand pollinate them.
 It can also be propagated by stem cuttings.

-There are 13 named species in the Drosera petiolaris-group although the actual number of species is quite debatable.
+There are 13 named species in the Drosera petiolaris complex although the actual number of species is quite debatable.
 All of the species readily hybridize and what in the wild could be considered a species or a hybrid is based more or less on the judgement of people working in the rather inhospitable regions of northern Australia.
 We do know that certain artificial hybrids look very much like certain named species.
 There is nothing wrong with that since many species are of hybrid origin.
 The question is whether each named species is really a cohesive extended unit or whether it is just part of a huge hybrid swarm.

 These plants are also known as woolly sundews.
 The leaf petioles on many of the species are covered in white hairs.
 White hairs on leaves is a typical plant adaptation for sun protection in hot, dry locations.
 The hairs keep the leaf cooler and lower the transpiration rate.
 Since the more woolly species are more adapted to drier winter conditions that may be a factor in their cultivation.